danielmuthama/Delani_Studio/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is  a webpage that a webpage which displays services offered by Delani Studio</p>
+<p>This is  a webpage that displays services offered by Delani Studio</p>

 ## Installation